UKradioastro/UKRAA_PicoMuon/README.md

 This can be done after midnight automatically using CRON because the processing of the cpm takes about 6 hours and the processing of the adc values takes about 1 hour on a RPi4.
 It takes less time to run these two processes on a RPi5.

 1. Open terminal window
-2. Type "sudo crontab -e" and press enter - this will open crontab text editor.
+2. Type **sudo crontab -e** and press enter - this will open crontab text editor.
 The first time it will ask what editor you prefer - I prefer nano.

 ![img_50](images/RPi_imager_50.PNG)